unverbuggt/mkdocs-encryptcontent-plugin/README.md

         search_index: 'dynamically'
 ```

-This functionality overwrite the index creation function of the “search” plug-in provided by mkdocs.
-The modifications carried out make it possible to encrypt the content of the search index *after* the default plugin has carried out these treatments *(search configuration)*.
-It is therefore dependent on the default search plugin.
+This functionality modifies the search index created by the “search” plug-in.
+Some themes might override the default “search” plug-in provided by mkdocs, but so far the structure of the `search/search_index.json` file is consistent.

+> The modification of the search index is carried out last (if `encryptcontent` is also last in `plugins`).
+> But always double-check the generated index after `mkdocs build` to see if your information is protected.

-When the configuration mode is set to "**dynamically**", the [javascripts contribution files](https://github.com/CoinK0in/mkdocs-encryptcontent-plugin/tree/experimental/encryptcontent/contrib/templates/search) are used to override the default search plugin files provided by MKdocs.
+When the configuration mode is set to "**dynamically**", the [javascripts contribution files](https://github.com/CoinK0in/mkdocs-encryptcontent-plugin/tree/experimental/encryptcontent/contrib/templates/search)
+are used to override the default search plugin files provided by MKdocs.
 They include a process of decrypting and keeping the search index in a SessionStorage.

 > **NOTE** The mode 'dynamically' is currently **not compatible with Material Theme** !